charlottegeo/Jukebox-Project/README.md

 Reach out to an RTP to get OIDC credentials to enable CSH authentication.
 Replace the `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` values with your Spotify client ID and secret.

 To get your client ID and secret, head to https://developer.spotify.com/dashboard and make a new app.
 When you're done, go to Settings to find your ID and secret.
-In order for your creds to work properly, you'll need to add `http://localhost:8080/callback` to the Redirect URIs in your Spotify app settings.
+In order for your creds to work properly in dev, you'll need to add `http://localhost:8080/callback` to the Redirect URIs in your Spotify app settings.

 ## Usage